 As a result of the Structure Contracts, we are entitled to substantially all of the economic benefits of ownership of the consolidated controlled entities and also bear substantially all of the economic risks associated with consolidated controlled entities.
 If the PRC tax authorities determine that the economic terms, including pricing, of our arrangements with our consolidated controlled entities were not determined on an arm's length basis, we could be subject to significant additional tax liabilities.
 In particular, the PRC tax authorities may perform a transfer pricing adjustment, which could result in a reduction, for PRC tax purposes, of deductions recorded by our consolidated controlled entities.
-Such a reduction could increase the tax liabilities of our consolidated controlled entities.
-This increased tax liability could further result in late payment fees and other penalties to our consolidated controlled entities.
+Such a reduction could increase the tax liabilities of our consolidated controlled entities without reducing the tax liabilities of our PRC subsidiaries.
+This increased tax liability could further result in late payment fees and other penalties to our consolidated controlled entities for underpaid taxes.
 Any of these events could materially reduce our net income.